ofiwg/libfabric/man/fi_efa.7.md

 : Defines the maximum number of entries in SHM provider's address vector.

 *FI_EFA_SHM_MAX_MEDIUM_SIZE*
-Defines the switch point between small/medium message and large message.
-The message larger than this switch pointe will be transferred with large message protocol
+: Defines the switch point between small/medium message and large message.
+The message larger than this switch point will be transferred with large message protocol.

 # SEE ALSO